RedisAI/RedisAI/docs/configuring.md

 This command allows to dynamically load a backend by specifying the backend identifier and the path to the backend library.
 Currently, once loaded, a backend cannot be unloaded, and there can be at most one backend per identifier loaded.

-if you don't specify a backend on load time, RedisAI will look into the default location lazily, when a model of a given backend is loaded.
+If you don't specify a backend on load time, RedisAI will look into the default location lazily, when a model of a given backend is loaded.

-The default location is the `<BACKENDSPATH>/backends` directory.
-The location of the backend library can be given in two ways, absolute or relative.
+The default location relative to the `<BACKENDSPATH>` directory.
+If unspecified, by default RedisAI will look for:
+- ONNXRuntime dynamic library at: `<BACKENDSPATH>/redisai_onnxruntime/redisai_onnxruntime.so`
+- TensorFlow dynamic library at: `<BACKENDSPATH>/redisai_tensorflow/redisai_tensorflow.so`
+- TensorFlow Lite dynamic library at: `<BACKENDSPATH>/redisai_tflite/redisai_tflite.so`
+- PyTorch dynamic library at: `<BACKENDSPATH>/redisai_torch/redisai_torch.so`

+Any library dependency will be resolved automatically, and the mentioned directories are portable on all platforms.

 If relative, it is relative to `<BACKENDSPATH>`.
-From there, RedisAI will look for:
-- ONNXRuntime dynamic library at: `redisai_onnxruntime/redisai_onnxruntime.so`
-- TensorFlow dynamic library at: `redisai_tensorflow/redisai_tensorflow.so`
-- TensorFlow Lite dynamic library at: `redisai_tflite/redisai_tflite.so`
-- PyTorch dynamic library at: `redisai_torch/redisai_torch.so`

-Any library dependency will be resolved automatically, and the mentioned directories are portable on all platforms.

 #### AI.CONFIG LOADBACKEND Examples